2019 Dublin Mid-West by-election

-A by-election was held in the Dáil Éireann Dublin Mid-West constituency in Ireland on Friday, 29 November 2019, to fill the vacancy left by the election of Fine Gael TD Frances Fitzgerald to the European Parliament.
+A Dáil by-election was held in the constituency of Dublin Mid-West in Ireland on Friday, 29 November 2019, to fill a vacancy in the 32nd Dáil.
+It followed the election of Fine Gael Teachta Dála (TD) Frances Fitzgerald to the European Parliament.

 It was held on the same day as three other by-elections in Cork North-Central, Dublin Fingal and Wexford.
 The Electoral (Amendment) Act 2011 stipulates that a by-election in Ireland must be held within six months of a vacancy occurring.
 The by-election writ was moved in the Dáil on 7 November 2019.

 At the 2016 general election, the electorate of Dublin Mid-West was 69,388, and the constituency elected one Sinn Féin TD, one Fine Gael TD, one Fianna Fáil TD, and one AAA–PBP TD.

-The election was won by South Dublin County Councillor Mark Ward of Sinn Féin.
-Lisa Colman was co-opted to Ward's seat on South Dublin County Council following his election to the Dáil.
+The by-election was won by Sinn Féin candidate Mark Ward, a member of South Dublin County Council.

 Among the candidates were seven South Dublin County Councillors; Paul Gogarty, Emer Higgins, Peter Kavanagh, Shane Moynihan, Francis Timmons, Joanna Tuffy and Mark Ward and former South Dublin County Councillor Ruth Nolan.

 This was the first occasion when by-elections were contested by Independents 4 Change (who also contested Dublin Fingal) and the Social Democrats (who also contested Cork North-Central and Dublin Fingal).